wdonne/pincette-s3-server/README.md

 If you post a JSON object to an S3 object, it will be used as the user-defined metadata for it.
 With the `GET` method you can obtain the metadata by adding `;metadata` to the end of the URL path.

 A special and optional field in the metadata is `_acl`.
 It should be an object with the optional fields `read` and `write`, both of which should be arrays of strings.
 The arrays represent roles for read and write access respectively.
 If the `_acl` field is present, the bearer token (JWT) should have a claim with a role that matches for the desired operation.
 The field in the token can be configured.
 Its value should be an array of strings.

+When you get metadata, the read-only field `_versions` is added.
+Its fields are the version IDs you can use in the URL query parameter `versionId` of a `GET` request.
+The values are objects with the fields `eTag`, `lastModified`, `latest` and `size`.

 ## Configuration